-America’s Beer Distributors: Fueling Jobs, Generating Economic Growth & Delivering Value to Local Communities is a comprehensive report on beer distribution companies’ total impact on national and state economies.
+The Economic Impact and Value Added by U.S. Beer Distributors is a comprehensive report on beer distribution companies’ total impact on national and state economies.

-It also accounts for the amount of resources contributed by beer distributors in supporting community events and local economic development, contributing to charitable causes and promoting responsible alcohol use and adds the impacts of these activities to the usual impacts of distributor operations.
+It also accounts for resources beer distributors contribute to supporting community events, local economic development and contributing to charitable causes, as well as promoting responsible alcohol use.
+The impacts of these activities are added to the usual impacts of distributor operations.